Simple online tools for developers, networking, text and conversions.

 Common issues people run into

-Fix: Remember that Base64 only encodes data and does not encrypt it.
+Fix: Remember that Base64 is only encoding, not protection or secrecy.

 Need more than answers?